Jersey City in Hudson County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Disasters • War, World I. A significant historical date for this entry is July 30, 1916.

 Location.
 40° 41.566′ N, 74° 3.443′ W. Marker is in Jersey City, New Jersey, in Hudson County.
-Marker can be reached from Morris Pesin Drive.
+It can be reached from Morris Pesin Drive.
 Touch for map.
-Marker is in this post office area: Jersey City NJ 07305, United States of America.
+Marker is at or near this postal address: 200 Morris Pesin Dr, Jersey City NJ 07305, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.